-The connections between stress and menstrual cycle
+The connections between stress and the menstrual cycle

 The role and behaviour of stress hormones

 Stress itself is the body’s way of responding to conditions or experiences that make us feel threatened, physically compromised, or psychologically distressed.
 Our appetite may decrease, symptoms of headaches, hair loss, and deteriorating vision may occur, as well as menstrual cycles swinging from short, to long, to nearly invisible (1).
-Understanding what happens within us, hormonally, when we feel stressed is something which requires us to dig deeper into the way our bodies communicate through hormonal pathways.
+Understanding what happens within us, hormonally, when we feel stressed is something that requires us to dig deeper into the way our bodies communicate through hormonal pathways.

 Hormones themselves are chemicals that carry messages from one cell to another, running throughout our bloodstream and supporting organ functions.
 In relation to the menstrual cycle, sex hormone signals are sent between the brain and the ovaries.
-This causes ovulation, and preparation for fertilisation with such as the changes in cervical fluids.
+This causes ovulation and preparation for fertilisation such as changes in cervical fluids.
 During this time, if you’re not pregnant, the shedding of the uterus lining results in a menstrual bleed.

 It is the hypothalamus and the pituitary gland (situated in a bony hollow behind the bridge of your nose) that work together with the adrenal glands (located on top of each kidney) to control the release of hormones around our bodies, including the ovaries (2).
 The messages they feed one another will regulate our body’s cycle.
-As well as help processes such as digestion, sexual desire, mood, and our response to high pressure situations.
+As well as help processes such as digestion, sexual desire, mood, and our response to high-pressure situations.
 When the body starts to feel stressed, a hormonal pathway in our brain called the hypothalamic-pituitary-adrenal (HPA) axis becomes active.
 This influences the way these glands work and function (3).

 The potential impact of stress on menstrual cycles